github/codeql-action-sync-tool/README.md

 **Required Arguments:**
 * `--destination-url` - The URL of the GitHub Enterprise Server instance to push the Action to.
 * `--destination-token` - A [Personal Access Token](https://docs.github.com/en/enterprise/user/github/authenticating-to-github/creating-a-personal-access-token) for the destination GitHub Enterprise Server instance.
-The token should be granted at least the `public_repo` scope.
-If the destination repository is in an organization that does not yet exist or that you are not an owner of, your token will need to have the `site_admin` scope in order to create the organization.
-The organization can also be created manually or an existing organization used.
+If the destination repository is in an organization that does not yet exist or that you are not an owner of, your token will need to have the `site_admin` scope in order to create the organization or update the repository in it.
+The organization can also be created manually or an existing organization that you own can be used, in which case the `repo` and `workflow` scopes are sufficient.

 **Optional Arguments:**
 * `--cache-dir` - A temporary directory in which to store data downloaded from GitHub.com before it is uploaded to GitHub Enterprise Server.
 If not specified a directory next to the sync tool will be used.